sourcegraph/careers/job-descriptions/gtm-sales-operations.md

 - Go through a week-long training program on our product, our value propositions, our customers, our team, and our processes.
 - Go through an additional week-long training program on our customer lifecycle, our sales processes, and our support and success functions.
+- Work closely with the rest of our Sales and Customer Engineering teams to understand our current operations.
 - Dive deep into our OKRs, our metrics (both revenue/ARR and usage/engagement), and our CRM and marketing suite (HubSpot) to understand how we measure our pipeline and customer engagement.
 - Work with the rest of our Business Operations team to understand our go-to-market data collection, needs and gaps, and current modeling capabilities.
 - Take ownership of our sales and customer engineering OKRs and tracking.